 Including: nutrition, exercise, anatomy and physiology, biochemistry, psychology

-Professional qualifications in several therapies, including therapeutic and remedial massage, aromatherapy, nutrition, reiki, reflexology, and acupressure
+Professional Qualifications: in several therapies, including therapeutic and remedial massage, aromatherapy, nutrition, reiki, stone therapy, reflexology, Thai massage, fibromyalgia management, and acupressure

 Scope of Practice: